segmentio/evergreen/README.md

 ### Step 2.
 Get storybook up and running 📖

-To actually start seeing the components you have to run React Storybook.
+To actually start seeing the components you have to run React Storybook:
-To do that you have to bootstrap the Lerna project first, simply follow:

 ```
-$ yarn bootstrap
 $ yarn dev
 ```